 1 price change: 5116 Sea Bell Rd now $325K.

 1 new listing: Lands End #1606 3/3 $3.3M.

 No price changes.

-No new listings, price changes, or new sales.
+No new or closed sales.

 Nothing to report.

-This representation is based in part on data supplied by the Sanibel & Captiva Islands Association of Realtors® Multiple Listing Service.
+This representation is based in part on data supplied by the Sanibel & Captiva Islands Association of Realtors Multiple Listing Service.
 Neither the association nor its MLS guarantees or is in any way responsible for its accuracy.
-Data maintained by the association or its MLS may not reflect all real estate activity in the market.
+Data maintained by the association, or its MLS may not reflect all real estate activity in the market.
 The information provided represents the general real estate activity in the community and does not imply that SanibelSusan Realty Associates is participating or participated in these transactions.